ananace/ruby-passwordstate/README.md

 # Passwordstate

-A ruby gem for communicating with a Passwordstate instance
+A Ruby gem for communicating with a [Passwordstate](https://clickstudios.com.au/passwordstate.aspx) instance

 The documentation for the development version can be found at https://iti.gitlab-pages.liu.se/ruby-passwordstate